casterbn/QtCompile/library/home-Index Page.md

 In fact the build environment of macOS computers is running on NFS because of the limited space of the hard disk on it.
 I will reconsider attaching a hard disk and mount it on the computer which runs macOS, but I don't know if it is able to do so.
 (Mac products are often able to ship with expensive high capacity SSDs which price is unaffordable for me by now)

-## IMPORTANT: Windows 10 environment has recently reinstalled

-It was because of my new hard disk installed on this computer.
-This reinstallation affects Windows MSVC builds since MSVC compilers and Windows SDKs are reinstalled.

 ## Website mirror